 I have a soft spot for this book about England (the first in a four-part series) because my grandfather loved it, and it reminds me of curling up with it in a scuffed, comfortable chair in front of the massive stone fireplace at my grandparents’ house.

 There’s also a great old tv series based on the books, and a brand-new BBC one that’s supposed to be excellent as well.
 Read these, or watch them, by the fire on a rainy day with a cup of tea and it’s almost as good as being on the Yorkshire Dales yourself.
 Buy it on Amazon.

 Brideshead Revisited by Evelyn Waugh

-A classic English novel about the classes and religion in the run-up to WWII, Brideshead Revisited is one of the most quintessentially British books you can read.
-And it’s beautiful – Waugh was a fabulous writer and chronicler of his set and times.
+A classic English novel about the classes and religion in the run-up to WWII, Brideshead Revisited is one of the most quintessential books on England you can read.
+And it’s beautiful—Waugh was a fabulous writer and chronicler of his set and times.
 Buy it on Amazon.

 This novel about a bored young man who falls in with a dissolute but charming gay son of an old English Catholic family, and then in with the family itself, is sweeping and romantic.

-Waugh wrote several novels about his contemporaries – the Bright Young Things of the 1920s and beyond – Vile Bodies is great fun, and A Handful of Dust is an odd but very compelling tale of an old English estate and the people who are privileged and burdened with caring for it.
+Waugh wrote several books set in England and novels about his contemporaries—the Bright Young Things of the 1920s and beyond.
+Vile Bodies is great fun, and A Handful of Dust is an odd but very compelling tale of an old English estate and the people who are privileged and burdened with caring for it.